ebi-ait/ingest-archiver/conversion/README.md

 While filtering can be applied to single JSON nodes, the application can be limited.
 Any JSON object filtered out, will appear as an empty JSON object in the resulting document.

+### JSON Literals

+There are situations when the resulting JSON need to contain fields and values outside the scope of the source JSON document.
+In such cases, it's possible to define a post-processor that plugs-in a pre-defined dictionary-like or list structure.
+However, `JsonMapper` also provides support for including literals in the specification.

+#### Using Keywords

+As mentioned above, there are 2 types of node that can be used for adding predefined values into the specification, which are object, and array.
+To specify a JSON object literal as field value in the resulting JSON document, the `$json_object` keyword is used with a dictionary-like structure:

+        <field_name>: ['$json_object', <json_object_value>]

+For example:

+        'metadata': ['$json_object', {
+            'date_created': '2020-03-13',
+            'author': 'Jane Doe'
+        }]

+For collections or list of JSON objects, the `'$json_array'` is used instead:

+        <field_name>: ['$json_array': <json_object_list>]

+For example:

+        'authors': ['$json_array', [
+            {
+                'name': 'Peter Z',
+                'institution': 'Some University'
+            },
+            {
+                'name': 'Mary Q',
+                'institution': 'Some Research Institute'
+            }
+        ]]

+ #### Convenience Methods

+For convenience, the `json_mapper` module makes available 2 helper methods that allow easy inclusion of JSON predefined JSON nodes into the specification.
+These are `json_object` for JSON objects, and `json_array` for JSON arrays. `json_object` expects a dictionary-like structure as an input.

+For example, the previous example can be expressed as the following:

+        'metadata': json_object({
+            'date_created': '2020-03-13',
+            'author': 'Jane Doe'
+        })

+The `json_array` method treats argument list as a list of JSON objects.
+For example:

+        'authors': json_array(
+            {
+                'name': 'Peter Z',
+                'institution': 'Some University'
+            },
+            {
+                'name': 'Mary Q',
+                'institution': 'Some Research Institute'
+            }
+        )

+ Note that any list literal provided within the `json_array` method is treated as a single object.
+For instance, the call `json_array([{'object_id': 123}, {'object_id': 456}])` has *one* item in the resulting list of list.